jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 By default, CPHA = 0.
 CPHA being 0 corresponds to data being sampled on the lead edge of the clock.
 CPHA being 1 corresponds to data being sampled on the trailing edge of the clock.

 There are effectively 4 different modes for SPI, changing CPHA and CPOL (changing DFF is trivial).

+# Which bus are my SPI peripherals connected to?

+We must refer to the reference manual to find this.